milliman/EPI_Machine_Learning/README.md

 NOTE:
 The code categories NDC_CAT81 (Non-EPI related Multivitamins), NDC_CAT92 (Digestive Aids - Creon) and NDC_CAT93 (Digestive Aids - Non-Creon) were excluded from the list of predictive features of the model.
 NDC_CAT92 and NDC_CAT93 were excluded because they were the features used to identify a patient as a true positive and NDC_CAT81 was excluded because it included drugs that were commonly over-the-counter.

-### Disclaimer
-This repository is prepared for educational purpose only, with the intent for research purpose only.
-You may not use this repository for any illegal or unethical purpose; including activities which would give rise to criminal or civil liability.

 ### Repository owners and administrators

- **Jeff Gomberg**
- jgomberg@aibraintree.com
- **Monica Son**
- Monica.Son@Milliman.com
  **Motoharu Dei**
  Motoharu.Dei@Milliman.com